Exposome Geocoder – Input Preparation and Usage Guide

 Folder Structure

-- Place the CSV file(s) in a dedicated folder
+- Place CSV file(s) in a dedicated folder, for example:

 - 📂